Crime wave hits Sao Paulo, with political effects

 By Brian Winter

-SAO PAULO Murders and robberies are soaring in Sao Paulo, Brazil's biggest city and financial capital, in a crime wave that could further hurt the local economy and have national political implications.
+SAO PAULO, July 26 Murders and robberies are soaring in Sao Paulo, Brazil's biggest city and financial capital, in a crime wave that could further hurt the local economy and have national political implications.

 Sao Paulo had 622 homicides in the first six months of the year, a 21 percent increase over the same period of 2011, according to government data released this week.
 Armed robberies grew 8 percent, and are now occurring at the rate of 319 a day in the city of more than 11 million people.